 Hello!
 I’m Paige and I’m a second year medical student.
 I am a born and raised “Loma Lindian” and I graduated from the University of California, Riverside with a B.S. in Biology.
 I love spending time with family and friends, playing volleyball and softball, eating anything and everything (especially boba), watching Late Night with Jimmy Fallon, and learning (yes, I’m a self-proclaimed nerd).
 I also enjoy teaching and helping people understand the things that I’m most passionate about.
 I’m not sure what specialty I’m interested in, but I know it will have something to do with children and I hope to become involved in academic medicine and teaching in a university setting.
 I firmly believe that we are all capable of accomplishing extraordinary things if we utilize the talents that God has blessed us with and I hope that I will be able to live a life that, above all else, points others toward Christ.

 Read Paige’s posts

-I’m a second year med student at Loma Linda University.
+I’m a third year med student at Loma Linda University.
 I love the beach, snowboarding, traveling, chasing food trucks, and playing cello, just to name a few.
 My philosophy is that if you want something badly enough, you can and will get it (possibly with a few bumps and bruises along the way).